udacity/CarND-Term1-Starter-Kit/linux.md

 ## Step 1

-First, download the most stable version of Docker for Windows from https://docs.docker.com/docker-for-windows

-First, follow the instructions to install Docker for your distro from https://docs.docker.com/engine/installation/linux/.
+First, follow the instructions to install Docker for your Linux distribution from https://docs.docker.com/engine/installation/linux/.

 ## Step 2